WARNING: this page is still under construction - it probably contains lots of typos and errors

 by Joshua Reynolds, 1775 2

-Augusta Anne Ayscough was born circa 1749.3 She was the daughter of Very Rev. Francis Ayscough and Ann Lyttelton.1 She married Sir James Cockburn of Langton, 8th Bt., son of William Cockburn of Ayton and Frances Cockburn, in 1769.1 She died on 14 November 1837.3 Her will was probated in January 1838.3 She was buried at Kensal Green Cemetery, London, England.3
+Augusta Anne Ayscough was born circa 1749.3 She was the daughter of Very Rev. Francis Ayscough and Ann Lyttelton.1 She married Sir James Cockburn of Langton, 8th Bt., son of William Cockburn of Ayton and Frances Cockburn, in 1769.1 She died on 14 November 1837.3 Her will was proven (by probate) in January 1838.3 She was buried at Kensal Green Cemetery, London, EnglandG.3

 From 1769, her married name became Cockburn.1